The Book of Mormon vs. the LDS church

 21. BoM > The “kingdom of God” is an inheritance for all who truly seek Jesus and who have a broken heart and contrite spirit.
 Those who have had His image engraved upon their countenance.
 (2 Nephi 25:13, 2 Nephi 31:21, Mosiah 27:26, Alma 9:12, Alma 12:8, Alma 39:9, 3 Nephi 9:22, 4 Nephi 1:17—there are over 40 references to God’s kingdom in the Book of Mormon)

 LDS > They teach that the LDS church IS the kingdom of God on the earth.
 Nephi clearly prophesied that there are but two churches.
 The church of the Lamb and the church of the Devil.
 Only those who repent and come unto Christ are parts of God’s kingdom.
-As noted in my essays, the “church” is not God’s kingdom on earth.
+As noted in my essays, the “church” is not God’s kingdom on earth when they violate his laws and doctrines.

 22. BoM > We read extensively the words of Isaiah in the BoM.
 Both Christ and Moroni invite us to study his words.
 A close study of Isaiah prophesies the condemnation of prideful, greedy, and wicked church leaders in the last days.